AAcherdantsev/EshopRestApi/README.md

 **EshopRestApi** is a demo e-commerce project built with **.NET Aspire**.
 It provides an API for managing products (adding, retrieving lists, getting by id, updating stock quantities) and orchestrates supporting services with Docker: **Kafka**, **MS SQL**, and **Kafbat UI**.

 API versioning has been implemented.
 In the second version, you can get a list of products with pagination, and when updating the product quantity, **Kafka** is used for asynchronous execution.

+**Unit** and **integration** tests implemented.

 ---